-Conversion for Dolby Atmos and Auro3D
+5 Conversion of the ORTF-3D setup for Dolby Atmos and Auro3D

 The eight channels of the ORTF-3D are L, R, LS, RS for the lower level, and Lh, Rh, LSh and RSh for the upper level.
 They are routed to eight discrete playback channels without matrixing.